rossdrew/greenhouse-telemetry/README.md

 ## Controller

-Current using a Rasberry Pi 3 Model B v1.2
+Current using a Rasberry Pi 3 Model B v1.2 with Python.
+I may change the language later.
+[I've written a series on my progress](https://dev.to/rossdrew/technology-choices-in-monitoring-a-greenhouse-2ppf)

 ## Temp/Humidity